 Trudi Vaughan is the Deputy Chief for the Kennesaw State University, Department of Public Safety and University Police.
 Assistant Chief Vaughan holds a Bachelor of Science in Criminal Justice from Georgia State University, graduating Magna Cum Laude.
 She is a graduate of the Georgia Law Enforcement Command College.
 Assistant Chief Vaughan attained her Master's degree in Public Safety Administration from Columbus State University in 2016.
-She has served in law enforcement since 1993, joining KSU in 2009 and currently leads the Office of Professional Standards, and has responsibility for the Research and Planning Unit, Office of Victim Services, Recruitment and Selection, Internal Affairs, Training Unit, Field Training Officer Program, Community Affairs Program (R.A.D., Explorers, Citizens Police Academy, etc.), and Special Response Team (SRT).
+She has served in law enforcement since 1993, joining KSU in 2009 and currently leads the Office of Professional Standards, and has responsibility for the Research and Planning Unit, Office of Victim Services, Recruitment and Selection, Internal Affairs, Training Unit, Field Training Officer Program, Records, Clery Compliance, Evidence/Property, Fleet, Quartermaster, Rape Aggression Defense programs, and Special Response Team (SRT).
 She is the departmental liaison for Human Resources related issues.
 Assistant Chief Vaughan holds certifications in intermediate, advanced, supervision, management, General and Senior Instructor, Firearms Instructor, EVOC instructor, and RAD instructor.
 She was a member of the 15th Delegation of GILEE and a GILEE graduate.
 She has served on the F.B.I.-Joint Terrorism Task Force, served on and commanded a S.W.A.T. team, and is currently serving as the State of Georgia Director for RAD Systems, Inc. She has been awarded numerous awards during her law enforcement career, including 2014 Supervisor of the Year at Kennesaw State University DPS.
 Deputy Chief Vaughan was honored with the R.A.D.
 Systems, Inc., Susan B. Anthony award in 2019 for ten years of dedicated service.

 Director of Emergency Management